Extraltodeus/Vector_Sculptor_ComfyUI/README.md

 Both directions offer valid variations no matter the subject.

-For general use I recommand forward or backward at 0.5~1 for the positive prompt and to "stay in place" for the negative.
+For general use I recommand forward at 0.5 for the positive prompt and to "stay in place" for the negative.

-Overall normalizing the tokens magnitudes at their mean seems to have a positive effect too.
+Normalizing the tokens magnitudes at their mean seems to have a positive effect too.
 Especially with the negative prompt which tends to lower my ratio of burned images.

 ## Conditioning (Slerp) and Conditioning (Average keep magnitude):